kompseye/mac-setup/README.md

 1. Verify installation with command `brew --version`
 1. You will also have Git `git --version`

+Update Brew? `brew update` to see what's outdated then `brew upgrade`

 # Node
 Node Version Manager (NVM) is an important too for [Node.js](https://github.com/nodejs/node) development.
 It allows you to swith between multiple versions of Node.js
 1. Go [here](https://github.com/creationix/nvm) and follow instructions